tejachundru/api/projects/mobile_apps.md

 ### _Android apps:_

+- [Covid-19 India Android App](https://github.com/GRajin/Covid-19IndiaApp) (by Rajin Gangadharan [@GRajin](https://github.com/GRajin)).
+This app shows the cases of Covid-19 Virus in India.
+It is a lightweight application(4mb).
+This app has a DayWise report, StateWise report and DistrictWise report including graphs.
+To download APK, click [here](https://github.com/GRajin/Covid-19IndiaApp/releases/download/Covid19_India_v1.0/Covid-19.India.apk).
+Feel free to fork the project and add your own features!

 - [Covid-19 India Android (React-Native) App](https://github.com/RajeevTomar/Covid-19) (by Rajeev Tomar [@RajeevTomar](https://github.com/RajeevTomar/)) --- <a href="http://positivemind.co.in/apk/covid-19_v1.1.apk"> Download Android App</a>

 - [COVID19-India-Tracker](https://github.com/Gopal-Dahale/COVID19-India-Tracker) (by Gopal Dahale [@Gopal-Dahale](https://github.com/Gopal-Dahale)) shows the number of cases in states and districts of India.
 It also features an interactive map to display Coronavirus spread across India.